freeradical13/freeradical13.github.io/index.md

 Some prokaryotes may have [pili][] (or sex pili; singular pilus) which are appendages that pull cells together for DNA transfer.

+Some prokaryotes may have an outermost, sticky [capsule][] (or [glycocalyx][]) of firmly attached polysaccharides and/or polypeptides extruded from the cell which protects against dessication.
+If the glycocalyx is loosely attached and water-soluble, it is called a [slime layer][] instead of a capsule and may help attach to surfaces.

 Prokaryotes asexually reproduce through [binary fission][] (similar to mitosis although there's no mitotic spindle).
 Binary fission may be initiated when DNA begins to replicate at an origin of replication.

 Prokaryotic shapes are characterized as either [coccus][] (spherical; plural cocci), [bacillus][] (rod-shaped; plural bacilli), [spiral][] (stiff spirilla or flexible spirochetes), or [pleiomorphic][] (star-shaped, triangular, square, etc.).
 Curved bacilli with one curve are called [vibrio][].
 Curved bacilli with a few curves are called [spirillum][].
 Curved bacilli with more curves are called [spirochaete][].